Happie24/Astronomy/README.md

-# Dancing to the Tunes of Algorithms
+# Exploring the cosmos, where every star tells a story and every galaxy holds a mystery

 <dl>
 <dt>Course Name</dt>